Our mission is simple — to protect the Tennessee and Cumberland Rivers and their tributaries by enforcing environmental laws and educating the public.

 A Tennessee Riverkeeper member is a valuable asset to fight for clean water!

-Your support of the Tennessee Riverkeeper through your membership contribution will help us fight for clean water and preserve our the Tennessee River for future generations.
+Your support of the Tennessee Riverkeeper through your membership contribution will help us fight for clean water and preserve the Cumberland and Tennessee Rivers for future generations.
 The more members Riverkeeper has, the louder our voice becomes in protecting your river!

 Two easy steps to become or renew your membership: